jasoncolburne/homelab/switch.md

 ## Planned Parts
 - [Thales Luna PCIe HSM](https://cpl.thalesgroup.com/encryption/hardware-security-modules/pcie-hsms)

 I feel like I need to explain this one for those who don't know.
 An HSM ([Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module)) provides [fail-secure](https://en.wikipedia.org/wiki/Fail-safe#Fail_safe_and_fail_secure) tamper-evident storage and cryptographic acceleration.
 When I worked with them in the past, I was able to provision the device with custom code to provide a security boundary for the most critical pieces of my applications.
 These units of code (in Eracom and Safenet terms) were called FMs (Functionality Modules).
-It's probably the same for Thales, but I'll see when I get engage them.
+It's probably the same for Thales, but I'll see when I figure out how to engage them.

 ## Special Tools